dashpresshq/archaea/docs/installation/setup.md

  Running the application for the project is still as simple as running `npx hadmean@latest` in the same folder, There is no other command
 :::

-As you can see the setup was quite easy and as you might as guessed, there are some magic going on behind the scenes primarily with `.env`.
+As you can see the setup was quite easy and as you might as guessed, there is some magic going on behind the scenes primarily with `.env`.
 It will be detailed in the next section so that you can edit it to your requirement.